10-3-pursuit/react-recipe-diary/README.md

 ## Bonus Challenges:

 1. Create a ListItem component for the `<li>` elements and utilize it in Main.js when mapping through the recipes.

-1. Sort the recipes in the App.jsx component by title and send information as props to the Main.jsx component alphabetically by title.
+1. Sort the recipes in the App.jsx component by title and send that sorted array as props to the Main.jsx component.
+Use this prop to list the recipes alphabetically by title.
-1. Implement a helper function to sort the recipes by title in the Main component.

 1. In the Aside component, create another list showcasing the fastest recipes (those that take 40 minutes or less to cook).
+Give it a title of 40 minutes or less.

 1. Replace the "All Recipes" header with an image of your choice.
 You can add this image to your directory or use an external link (with 'http').

 1. Consider additional features or information you could incorporate into this app.

 <img src="./src/images/bonus.png" width="700" height="400">